Port Aransas Fishing Calendar: What’s Biting Month by Month

 Spring (March through May)

-Water temps climb from the low 60s into the mid-70s.
-Bait pods move inshore as the Gulf warms.
-Migratory species follow the current lines north along the Texas coast, stacking up in predictable patterns that make spring one of the most consistent fishing windows of the year.
+Water temperatures rise from the low 60s to the mid-70s as bait pods move closer to shore with the warming Gulf.
+Migratory species follow the current lines north along the Texas coast, accumulating in predictable patterns, making spring one of the most reliable fishing periods of the year.

 Cobia

-The first warm fronts in March push cobia into near-shore waters.
-They travel in small groups along rip tides and current seams, often visible on the surface near floating debris or rays.
-By late April, they stack between the jetties and the first set of rigs.
-An 8-hour offshore charter gives you time to sight-cast or work vertical jigs around structure.
+In March, the first warm fronts drive cobia into nearshore waters, where they move in small groups along rip tides and current seams, often seen near floating debris or rays on the surface.
+By late April, they tend to gather between the jetties and the first rigs.
+Anglers can successively sight-cast or work vertical jigs around structures to catch them.

 King Mackerel

-Early kings arrive with mullet and menhaden schools in March.
-Seas stay relatively calm through April.
-That means smooth rides to productive water.
-Fish the current seams 5 to 15 miles out, trolling spoons or slow-trolling live bait.
-July and August bring peak numbers around shrimp boats, but spring offers consistent action without the summer crowds.
+Early kings appear with schools of mullet and menhaden in March.
+The seas stay fairly calm through April, making for smooth trips to productive fishing areas.
+Target the current seams located 5 to 15 miles offshore by trolling spoons or slowly trolling live bait.
+In July and August, larger catches gather around shrimp boats, but spring provides reliable action without the summer crowds.

 Flounder

-Spring offers one of the most consistent bay bites of the year.
-Speckled trout feed over shell bars and grass flats when water temperatures hit 68 to 75°F. Redfish cruise grassy shorelines in the Lydia Ann and Corpus Christi Bay systems.
-This is the ideal season for kids and first-time anglers, as the bite remains reliable and the weather cooperates.
+Spring provides some of the most dependable bay bites of the year.
+Speckled trout feed over shell bars and grass flats when water temperatures range from 68 to 75°F. Redfish roam along grassy shorelines in the Lydia Ann and Corpus Christi Bay systems.
+This period is perfect for kids and novice anglers because the bite remains steady and the weather is usually favorable.

 Summer (June through August)